• Skip to primary navigation

 Business Idea Original Idea Or Adaptation

 Idealism might say original ideas are better than adaptations.
-Developing original ideas requires us to always think outside the box to find product gaps.
+Developing original ideas requires always thinking outside the box to find product gaps.
 Invention and innovation come from original ideas.
 Thus, generating original ideas means constantly training us to become inventors and innovators.

 Why is a business idea important?

 Businesses produce goods or provide services to satisfy consumer needs and want to make a profit.
-They sell it to consumers at a price they are willing to pay.
+They sell their products to consumers at a price they are willing to pay.
 To operate profitably, they carry out activities from production to marketing efficiently.
-By operating efficiently, they can generate more revenue than spent on operating costs.
+By operating efficiently, they can generate more revenue than they spend on operating costs.

 However, companies must compete with each other to satisfy consumers and, therefore, make a profit.
-And beating competitors requires them to offer superior products.
-In addition, excellent operations are also vital as it affects their competitiveness.
+Beaten competitors require them to offer superior products.
+In addition, excellent operations are vital as they affect their competitiveness.
 So, where do superior products and operations come from?
 They come from a business idea.

-The answer is no. Established companies also need business ideas.
-It may be product or operation related.
+The answer is no. Established companies also need business ideas, which may be related to products or operations.
 For now, let’s focus on business ideas for products.

 Companies realize business ideas and develop new products for several purposes.
 Hence, this is another reason why business ideas matter.
 First, they depend on new products to make more money.
 Second, new products fill market gaps before they are served by competitors or new companies, which has the potential to weaken their market position.
 Thus, business ideas are essential to maintain competitiveness.

-Third, new products exist to continuously satisfy customer needs and want.
-Customer tastes and preferences are dynamic.
-And companies must adapt to these changes.
+Third, new products exist to satisfy customers’ continuous needs and wants.
+Customer tastes and preferences are dynamic, and companies must adapt to these changes.
 Launching a new product is one way.
-In other words, new products are important to maintain their loyalty to the company.
+In other words, new products are important to maintain customers’ loyalty to the company.

-In a broader aspect, business ideas are crucial for continuously adapting to changes in the business environment.
-It’s not just about changes in consumer tastes and preferences.
-But it can also cover other aspects, such as changes in technology.
-For example, mobile phone companies are constantly adapting their products to changes in mobile technology generations, from 3G to now 5G.
+In a broader sense, business ideas are crucial for continuously adapting to changes in the business environment.
+This is not just about changes in consumer tastes and preferences; it can also cover other aspects, such as technological changes.
+For example, mobile phone companies constantly adapt their products to changes in mobile technology generations, from 3G to 5G.
 The inability to adjust to these changes can lead the company to failure.

 How to develop a business idea?